peweetheman/CSC252_Projects/malloclab-handout/README.md

 ***********

 mm.{c,h}
-	Your solution malloc package. mm.c is the file that you will be handing in, and is the only file you should modify.
+	My solution to the malloc package. mm.c is the file that I implemented the dynamic storage allocator and malloc method.

 mdriver.c
-	The malloc driver that tests your mm.c file
+	The malloc driver that tests the mm.c file

 short{1,2}-bal.rep
-	Two tiny tracefiles to help you get started.
+	Two tiny tracefiles used to start the project.

 Makefile
 	Builds the driver